 - Members of the Duke community are responsible for behaving in a manner that is not disruptive or endangering to themselves or others.
 Being under the influence of alcohol shall not be a mitigating factor for an individual's behavior.

 - When persons under 21 years of age can reasonably be expected to be present at an event, proper precautions must be taken to restrict distribution and consumption of alcohol to persons of legal drinking age.
-Student organizations shall also adhere to the specific guidelines for events outlined in The Duke Community Standard in Practice: A Guide for Undergraduates or the Graduate and Professional Student Alcohol Policy.
+Student organizations shall also adhere to the specific guidelines for events outlined in The Duke Community Standard in Practice: A Guide for Undergraduates (for student organizations that cater primarily to undergraduates) or the Graduate and Professional Student Alcohol Policy (for student organizations that cater primarily to graduate/professional students).

 - Advertising or other communication that references the availability of alcohol at a function may neither promote alcohol as the focus of the event nor promote excessive drinking.